T1taniumF0rge-Industries-Inc/Software/Programs.md

 10 -> [Removable Device Automatic Run Configurator (autorun.py):](https://github.com/GamerSoft24/Software/blob/Main/PySoft/Utilities/autorun.py) A program made by Lan Internet Software that can customise and edit a USB drive using the AUTORUN.INF file.
 May not work outside of Windows.
 I don't own a Linux machine or a Mac so up to you.

+11 -> [SMS Advanced (security management system - advanced edition.py):](https://github.com/GamerSoft24/Software/blob/Main/PySoft/Utilities/security%20management%20system%20-%20advanced%20edition.py) The SMS but with more robust error handling, more power-user UI and has proper Fernet (high-grade) encryption!
+The SMS for 2025 needs.

 ### [Large Projects:](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Large%20Projects/)

 1 -> [SQLite Password Manager:](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Large%20Projects/SQLite%20Password%20Manager) A simple password manager that uses SQLite 3 to store passwords, while also supporting Fernet encryptions.
 Read the README for more info...